plutonium-js/react-fit-text/README.md

 * <a id="Module"></a>**Module**

-   In ES6 the code example below imports the core animator library plus the SVG morph plugin.
+   In ES6 the code example below imports the Fit Text component.
    ```javascript
    import FitText from '@plutonium-js/react-fit-text';
    ```